awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

  The AWS Marketplace Metering Service is a pricing and metering feature that AWS Marketplace sellers can use to directly charge for their software along one of four usage categories: users, data, bandwidth, or hosts\.
 The service can be used with you AMI\-based and SaaS\-based products\.
 All AMI\-based software that uses the Metering Service must meet the following requirements:
 +  Your software must be launched from the AWS Marketplace through an Amazon Machine Image \(AMI\)\.
-+  If you have an existing product in the AWS Marketplace, you must submit a new AMI and create a new product listing to enable this feature\.
++  If you have an existing product in the AWS Marketplace, you must submit a new AMI and create a new product to enable this feature\.
-+  All software must be provisioned with an AWS Indentity and Access Management \(IAM\) role\.
++  All software must be provisioned with an AWS Identity and Access Management \(IAM\) role\.
 The end customer will be required to add an IAM role to the Amazon Elastic Compute Cloud \(EC2\) instance the user is provisioning with the software\.
 Although the use of an IAM role is currently optional when deploying software through the AWS Marketplace, it is required when deploying AWS Marketplace Metering Service software\.
 +  Your software must be able to determine consumption in some way\.

  Products that use the Metering Service must charge customers along a single usage category, but up to eight dimensions of a single category can be defined\.
 Depending on the category selected, software can be priced by provisioned resources, concurrent resources, or accumulated resource consumption\.
 All charges are still incurred hourly by the customer\.
 All usage is calculated and billed monthly using the same mechanism as existing AWS Marketplace software\.